For the 2026 school year, there are 3 public schools serving 775 students in 45318, OH.

-The top ranked public schools in 45318, OH are Covington Elementary School, Covington High School and Covington Middle School.
+The top-ranked public schools in 45318, OH are Covington Elementary School, Covington Middle School and Covington High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Minority enrollment is 8% of the student body (majority Black and Hispanic), which is less than the Ohio public school average of 34% (majority Black).